 DRUG- AND ALCOHOL-FREE WORKPLACE POLICY

-The possession or use of unlawful drugs and the abuse of alcohol pose a threat to the health and safety of all employees and volunteers.
+The possession or use of drugs and the abuse of alcohol pose a threat to the health and safety of all employees and volunteers.
 To that end, the [Public Entity] has adopted a Drug and Alcohol Free Workplace Policy and all volunteers are subject to the rules and regulations set forth in that policy.
-Specifically, the manufacturing, distribution, dispensing, and/or use of alcohol or unlawful drugs on the [Public Entity]’s premises, or during work hours, by volunteers is strictly prohibited.
+Specifically, the manufacturing, distribution, dispensing, and/or use of alcohol or drugs on the [Public Entity]’s premises, or during work hours, by volunteers is strictly prohibited.

 Any volunteer who is observed by a supervisor or Department Head to be intoxicated or under the influence of alcohol and drugs during working hours, or is under reasonable suspicion of same, shall be immediately tested and is subject to discipline, up to and including termination.
 Volunteers who are required to maintain a Commercial Driver’s License (“CDL”) are subject to random drug testing as required by the federal government.
 Refusal to submit to testing when requested may result in immediate disciplinary action, including termination.